w3f/polkadot-wiki/docs/learn-proxies.md

 As implied by the name, a proxy type of "Any" allows the proxy account to make any transaction, incuding balance transfers.
 In most cases, this should be avoided as the proxy account is used more frequently than the cold account and is therefore less secure.

+### Non-transfer Proxies

-To allow any type of transaction except balance transfers (including vested transfers), the "Non-transfer" proxy type will be a better fit.
+Proxies that are of the type "non-transfer" are accounts that allow any type of transaction except balance transfers (including vested transfers).

 ### Governance Proxies